luisafzn/luisafzn/README.md

 # _Hello my future friends!_

-I'm Luísa, almost 17yo and studying at a technical college. ✿ Just a very stupid and slow teenager, who tries **not** to repeat a year and understand some things in the I.T area! ✿✿
+I'm Luísa, almost 17yo and studying at a technical college. ✿ Just a very stupid and slow teenager, trying **not** to repeat a year and learn a few things in the I.T area! ✿✿

 - CTISM/UFSM - 423
 - **She/her** pronouns